- Better: chipset, display, and battery The OnePlus Watch 2R is portrayed as a more practical buy for most people than the Watch FE.

-- Better: battery life PCMag says the OnePlus Watch 2 lasts much longer between charges.
+- Better: battery life The OnePlus Watch 2 is cited as a Wear OS alternative with much longer battery life.

 Samsung Galaxy Watch FE Review